Shy; lonely; loner; anxious; friends; ;

 - some children are afraid of doing the wrong thing or making a mistake if they join in

 - the child has been pushed to do things before he was ready to - too high expectations

 - the child has very fearful parents, who try very hard to protect him but this can make him afraid of the world

 - the child has been ill-treated and is fearful

 - the child has a disability or hearing loss that makes social life more difficult for him

 - the child is very much more interested in things than in people, or does not seem to be able to understand how to relate to others - this can be caused by a developmental problem and if it happens most of the time, needs to be checked by a health professional.
-(The topic 'Asperger Syndrome' has information about one type of developmental problem which causes difficulty with relationships.)
+(The topic 'Autism Spectrum Disorder -Asperger Syndrome' has information about one type of developmental problem which causes difficulty with relationships.)

-Most babies between about 6 months and 3 years old are "shy" in that they are afraid of strangers and likely to cling to the people they know well.
+Most babies between about 6 months and 3 years old behave in ways that could be interpreted as being "shy" in that they are afraid of strangers and likely to cling to the people they know well.
 This is a normal part of developing trust in a scary world.
 By the time they are three or four most children want to join in and play with others, at least some of the time.

 and what's hard about shyness?